hafid153/censys_hsot_scrap/README.md

    ```

 # Result
-   The script will generate a hosts.yml file containing the hosts and thiers port : serivce
+   The script will generate a `YAML` file in the `data/` directory at the project root for each URL, containing the hosts and their ports/services